dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

-When Intel engineers had set out to develop a new product that eventually became known as the Intel 8080, they were definitely inspired by the 8008 instruction set, so the 8080 ISA contains the `IN`/`OUT` instructions, though they extended to 256 addresses.
+When Intel engineers had set out to develop a new product that eventually became known as the Intel 8080, they were definitely inspired by the 8008 instruction set, so the 8080 ISA contains the `IN`/`OUT` instructions, though they were extended to address 256 I/O ports.

 I'm not a hardware engineer, so I'm not entirely sure why this CPU retained the separate I/O address space instead of using memory-mapped peripherals like other CPUs.